Peter Baskett: Career

-He soon reasoned that if ambulance crews could be trained to provide Entonox for pain relief, there must be much more that they could learn and do.
-Thus, having been established in the United States by Leonard Cobb and others, the concept of the paramedic began to flourish in the UK.
-In order to facilitate training in Bristol, the Gloucestershire ambulance service agreed to base a specifically-equipped ambulance at Frenchay hospital.
-Baskett visited the manufacturers in Manchester and, together they designed a modified ambulance body with facilities for oxygen administration, ECG recording and Entonox.
+Baskett visited the manufacturers in Manchester and together they designed a modified ambulance body with facilities for oxygen administration, ECG recording and Entonox.
 This first vehicle became known as the Mobile Resuscitation Unit (MRU) and was based in a small, specifically-built garage adjacent to the emergency department at Frenchay Hospital.
 His idea was that, when not actually out on a call, the ambulance personnel having higher training could work in the emergency department.
 Furthermore, if an emergency call of sufficient seriousness came in, an emergency physician or an anaesthetist could accompany the crew and provide on-scene spot training.

-Frank Pantridge had established a doctor-manned prehospital coronary care service in 1967 and Douglas Chamberlain equipped ambulances in Brighton with defibrillators and trained ambulance personnel to use them.
-Baskett travelled extensively learning about other pre-hospital care schemes in other countries such as Germany and Denmark.
-Meanwhile, general practitioners (primary care doctors) with strong leadership from Kenneth Easton, were founding GP-based-schemes which, in due course, led to the foundation of the British Association for Immediate Care Schemes (BASICS).
-Baskett was a founder member of this organisation and was later Chairman.
-He was also a founder member of the Community Resuscitation Advisory Committee (CRAC).
-The constitution of this committee was amended in May 1984 giving rise to the Resuscitation Council (UK) - the first Resuscitation Council in Europe.
-Five years later, Peter was one of the Founding Members of the European Resuscitation Council (ERC) and, in August 1989, at the first Executive Committee meeting of the ERC, he was elected chairman.

 As a member of the International Liaison Committee on Resuscitation (ILCOR) from 1995 to 2000, Baskett developed the international guidelines on airway management during resuscitation, and healthcare professionals across the world respected his expertise on this subject.
 In 1994, he published one of the first studies on the use of the laryngeal mask airway for in-hospital resuscitation.
 In 2005, in recognition of Baskett's contributions to resuscitation the American Heart Association awarded him as a 'Resuscitation Giant'.